EthanCai/programming-learning-notes/projects-part-1.md

 - [ServiceStack](https://github.com/ServiceStack/ServiceStack): Simple, Fast, Versatile and full-featured Services Framework
 - [Nancy](http://nancyfx.org/): Lightweight, low-ceremony, framework for building HTTP based services on .Net and Mono
 - [Apworks](https://github.com/daxnet/Apworks): Apworks is a flexible, scalable, configurable and efficient .NET based application development framework that helps software developers to easily build enterprise applications by applying either Classic Layering or Command-Query Responsibility Segregation (CQRS) architectural patterns.
 - [ReactJS.NET](http://reactjs.net/): ReactJS.NET makes it easier to use Facebook's React and JSX from C# and other .NET languages, focusing specifically on ASP.NET MVC (although it also works in other environments).
 It assumes you already have some basic knowledge about React.
 It is cross-platform and can run on Linux via Mono.
 Now with support for ASP.NET 5 Beta!
+- [Nelibur](https://github.com/Nelibur/Nelibur): Nelibur is message based web service framework on the pure WCF.
+Nelibur simplifies creating high-performance and message based web services and you certainly have all the power of the WCF

 ## Template Engine